 Essential Things to Do to Get the Most Out of Grains

 One way to help reduce anti-nutrients in grains is by soaking them in water before cooking them.

-- Soak it for at least 12 hours before cooking to reduce phytic acid that binds certain minerals and reduce their functionality.
+- Soak it for at least 12 hours before cooking to reduce phytic acid that binds certain minerals and reduces their functionality.

 - Cook well to increase digestibility.

 - Select the grain that would cater to your dog's needs.
 Dogs with GI conditions digest white rice better than brown rice, while dogs with kidney disease should avoid brown rice because of its high phosphorus level.

 - Avoid corn, wheat, and all gluten-containing grains.

 - Choose more nutritious pseudo-grains like buckwheat and quinoa.